NATIONAL PUBLIC RADIO

 Copyright ©2004 National Public Radio®.
 All rights reserved.
 No quotes from the materials contained herein may be used in any media without attribution to National Public Radio.
 This transcript may not be reproduced in whole or in part without prior written permission.
 For further information, please contact NPR's Permissions Coordinator at (202) 513-2030.

-Excerpt from Nina Totenberg’s National Public Radio report on the first anniversary of Anita Hill’s sexual harassment charges against Clarence Thomas.
-October 6, 1992.
+Excerpt from Nina Totenberg’s breaking National Public Radio report on Anita Hill’s accusation of sexual harassment by Clarence Thomas.
+October 6, 1991.

-Credit: Totenberg, “Hill’s Sexual Harassment Charges 1 Year Ago”, Morning Edition, NPR, Oct.
-6, 1992.
+Credit: Nina Totenberg, “Thomas Accused of Sexual Harassment”, Weekend Edition, NPR, Oct.
+6, 1991.
 Used with permission of National Public Radio.